The Regina Monologues: Reception

 The episode originally aired on the Fox network in the United States on November 23, 2003, and on January 9, 2004, in the United Kingdom on Sky One.
 Since airing the episode has received mostly positive reviews from critics.
 IGN.com named the episode the best of the fifteenth season, saying that "It may not be the best episode ever, but hell if it isn't a lot of fun", as well as calling it "extremely funny" and a "high point for the past few seasons".
 Tony Blair received criticism from a number of commentators for his appearance in the episode as he recorded his part at the height of the war in Iraq.
 The Sunday Telegraph journalist Jack Roberts noted that it was "not [Blair's] finest hour".
 On the other hand, Simon Crerar of The Times named Blair's appearance as one of the 33 best guest appearances in the show's history, and the BBC classified his appearance as a "PR masterstroke".
 The episode is included on the Around the World in 80 D'ohs DVD.

-When Blair left office in 2007, it was reported that his successor as Prime Minister, Gordon Brown, was also being lined up to guest star on the show.
-Animator Dan Povenmire noted that American audiences would probably require subtitles to understand what Brown was saying.
-Voice actress Yeardley Smith noted that she would like Brown to appear in The Simpsons, but Brown ruled a guest role out stating: "I think Tony Blair did that, I don't think that is for me".
-Series creator Matt Groening confirmed that Brown would not be approached for a part.

-I think with Tony Blair we've reached our quota of British Prime Ministers we're going to have on the show.
-We have one per century – I think that's our rule.
-Sorry, Gordon Brown, it's too late!

 The episode has become study material for sociology courses at University of California Berkeley, where it is used to "examine issues of the production and reception of cultural objects, in this case, a satirical cartoon show", and to figure out what it is "trying to tell audiences about aspects primarily of American society, and, to a lesser extent, about other societies".
 Some questions asked in the courses include: